Taxes for freelancers and self-employed

 writer

 The Iberian sunshine comes with a price, especially if you’re a freelancer.
-Freelance tax in Spain is levied at the same rate as other workers.
-This is perhaps because there are over 3.3 million people registered as an autónomo in Spain.
+There are nearly 3.4 million people registered as an autónomo in Spain, and their freelance taxes are levied at the same rate as other workers.

 The good news is that taxes for entrepreneurs in Spain vary according to the type of work.
-Furthermore, social security contributions from those who are just starting a business in Spain are now set at a lower rate for the first 24 months.
+Furthermore, tax contributions from those who are just starting a business in Spain are lower for the first 24 months.

 Below, you’ll find sections on the following topics: